cake-lab/ventriloquist/README.md

 ## Introduction

-Ventriloquist is a browswer-based VTubing app made with [kalidokit](https://github.com/yeemachine/kalidokit).
+Ventriloquist is a browser-based VTubing app built with [kalidokit](https://github.com/yeemachine/kalidokit).
 Ventriloquist is inspired by [AlterEcho](https://www.cs.purdue.edu/cgvlab/papers/popescu/2021ISMARAlterEchoPopescu.pdf), a loosely-coupled avatar-streamer model which supports both one-to-one motion capture and preset animations ("gestures") which are triggered either manually or with poses/facial expressions.

 ## Install Locally